Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

     A Terraform configuration consists of:
     -   A root module or root configuration file is the working directory in which Terraform commands are run.
     -   Optional tree for child modules.
 Child modules are optional, and can be variables, outputs, providers, and so forth.
--   Initialize terraform in the same folder as configuration file: terraform init
+-   Initialize terraform in the same folder as configuration file: **terraform init**.
+Terraform init is used to initialize the provider with a plugin or install the plugin needed.
--   Get and review the execution plan to achieve the infratructure defined, before the provisioning: terraform plan
+-   Get and review the execution plan to achieve the infratructure defined, before the provisioning: **terraform plan**
--   Create the infrastructure defined: terraform apply
+-   Create the infrastructure defined: **terraform apply**
--   View the current state: terraform show
+-   View the current state: **terraform show**
+-   Destroys infrastructure resources: **terraform destroy**

+Running **terraform fmt** on your modules and code automatically applies all formatting rules and recommended styles to assist with readability and consistency.

 ### HCL Syntax
 *   The keyword resource identifies the block as a cloud infrastructure component.